 In addition to their day-to-day work of freeing people and upholding the presumption of innocence, we believe that bail funds can be a potentially catalytic tool in the fight to end cash bail and that their connection to broader reform efforts is critical.
 As bail funds are contemplated as tools of resistance in comprehensive campaigns to end cash bail, the Network works with organizers and legal providers to learn from current and past bail fund models.

-The National Bail Fund Network and the Brooklyn Community Bail Fund are proud partners of the National Mama's Bail Out Day action, coming up in May 2017.
+The National Bail Fund Network and the Brooklyn Community Bail Fund are proud partners of the National Bail Out.